 About the Summer School

-Our Summer Schools aim to bring together an exceptional group of people who are exploring and developing ideas on pathways to sustainability.
+The STEPS Centre Summer School on pathways to sustainability aim to bring together an exceptional group of people who are exploring and developing ideas on pathways to sustainability.
 Through a mix of lectures, walks, discussions and public events, participants will challenge the STEPS team and each other on questions of science, society and development.

 “An engaging and exciting couple of weeks.
-It’s been fantastic” – 2012 participants
+It’s been fantastic” 2012 participant

 How it works